AmazingAng/WTF-Solidity/Languages/en/06_ArrayAndStruct_en/readme.md

 ## Struct

-You can define new types in the form of `struct` in Solidity:
+You can define new types in the form of `struct` in Solidity.
+Elements of `struct` can be primitive types or reference types.
+And `struct` can be the element for `array` or `mapping`.

 ```solidity
     // struct